 - Heat-proof glass jar

 - Cut up the gel into small chunks and put inside the glass or metal container.
-Heat it over a low flame until all the pieces melt.
+Heat it over a low flame until all the pieces melt, stirring gently.
 Check the temperature and maintain it below 230 F at all times.

-- Attach one end of the wick to the bottom of the small glass container using the tab and the other end to a toothpick resting across the rim of the vessel.
+- Attach one end of the wick to the bottom of the small glass container using the tab and the other end to a toothpick or chopstick resting across the rim of the vessel.

-- When the gel has melted, add a few drops of liquid color that contrasts with the color of lavender flowers.
+- When the gel has melted, remove from heat and add a few drops of liquid color that contrasts with the color of lavender flowers.

-- Take off the flame and add 40 drops of the lavender essential oil or 20 drops of fragrance oil.
+- Add 40 drops of the lavender essential oil or 20 drops of fragrance oil.

 - Gently pour in a layer of the gel to avoid bubble formation and allow it to set.